PHPSouthWales/phpsouthwales/README.md

 ## Local environment

-The project is using DDEV for local development.
+The project is using Docker and Docker Compose for local development.

-### Installing the site

-To install the site from scratch, run `ddev drupal-site-install`.
-This will install Drupal from the existing configuration, build the theme assets, and import a set of events from Meetup.com.
+If you are using [Traefik](https://docs.traefik.io) (recommended), then the site should now be available at <http://phpsouthwales.docker.localhost>.

 ## Updating Drupal core using Composer

-    ddev composer update 'drupal/core-*'
+    docker-compose exec php composer update 'drupal/core-*'

 ## Hosting